Quasi-isometry invariants of weakly special square complexes: Introduction

 \begin{prox} There are two compact weakly special square complexes such that for their universal covers $\overline{Y}$ and $\overline{Y'}$, $|I(\overline{Y})|$ and $|I(\overline{Y'})|$ are isometric but $I(\overline{Y})$ and $I(\overline{Y'})$ are not semi-isomorphic, i.e. there is no semi-isomorphism between $I(\overline{Y})$ and $I(\overline{Y'})$.
 In particular, $\overline{Y}$ and $\overline{Y'}$ are not quasi-isometric. \end{prox}

 Theorem \ref{QIimpliesIso1} is our starting point to know whether there exist planar graph 2-braid groups which are quasi-isometric to 2-dimensional RAAGs.
-After investigating topological properties of $I(\overline{D_2(\Gamma)})$ for simplicial graphs $\Gamma$ which are planar, we find an infinite collection of planar simplicial graphs such that for each graph $\Gamma'$ in this collection, every component of $I(\overline{D_2(\Gamma')})$ is semi-isomorphic to $I(X(T))$ where $T$ is a tree of diameter $\geq 3$.
-By algebraic properties of planar graph 2-braid groups and the theory of complexes of groups, we show that this semi-isomorphism induces a quasi-isometry $PB_2(\Gamma')\rightarrow A(T)*\mathbb{Z}$ where $\mathbb{Z}$ is an infinite cyclic group.
-We also find an infinite collection of planar simplicial graphs such that for any graph $\Gamma''$ in this collection, there is no $I(X(\Lambda))$ which is semi-isomorphic to any component of $I(\overline{D_2(\Gamma'')})$.
+After investigating topological properties of $I(\overline{D_2(\Gamma)})$ for planar simplicial graphs $\Gamma$, we find an infinite collection $\mathcal{G}$ of planar simplicial graphs such that if $\Gamma\in\mathcal{G}$, then every component of $I(\overline{D_2(\Gamma)})$ is semi-isomorphic to $I(X(T))$ where $T$ is a tree of diameter $\geq 3$.
+By algebraic properties of planar graph 2-braid groups and the theory of complexes of groups, we show that this semi-isomorphism induces a quasi-isometry between $PB_2(\Gamma)$ (or $B_2(\Gamma)$) and $A(T)*\mathbb{Z}$ where $\mathbb{Z}$ is an infinite cyclic group.
+We also find an infinite collection $\mathcal{G}'$ of planar simplicial graphs such that if $\Gamma'\in\mathcal{G}'$, then there is no $I(X(\Lambda))$ which is semi-isomorphic to any component of $I(\overline{D_2(\Gamma')})$.
 This is the sketch of the proof of Theorem \ref{MainThm}.
 Theorem \ref{QIimpliesIso1} covers not only the result about graph 2-braid groups but also the results about 2-dimensional RAAGs in Remark \ref{123}.
 See Section \ref{5.1} for the case of 2-dimensional RAAGs.
 A result in \cite{BN} can also be covered using the concept of intersection complexes.

 \begin{reptheorem}{Tree}[Theorem 5.3 in \cite{BN}] Let $T$ be a tree of diameter $\geq 3$.
 If a RAAG $A(\Lambda)$ is quasi-isometric to $A(T)$, then $\Lambda$ is a tree of diameter $\geq 3$. \end{reptheorem}